davidtchiu/davidtchiu.github.io/teaching/cs261/lab2.dice/index.md

 - Uncomment the code from the last two steps.
 (Put the super call back in `HistoryDie`, and make sure `BasicDie` has its no-argument constructor again.)
 Now comment out the entire constructor in the `HistoryDie` class.
 Try to create an instance of `HistoryDie` and see what happens.
 Can you create one?
 What sort of output is printed?
 If you double-click on the instance, what can you learn about its internal state (the contents of its fields)?
 What happens when you roll it?
 Why?

 - We can create a `CrookedDie` via its one-argument constructor — the one that takes the desired number of sides as a parameter.
 As shown in the code example below, it's not possible to create a `CrookedDie` using a no-argument (default) constructor.
 Modify the code so `CrookedDie` has a no-argument constructor that creates a `CrookedDie` with six sides.
-Feel free to modify other classes as well, but try to accomplish the goal without making numSides public or protected in the BasicDie class.
+Feel free to modify other classes as well, but try to accomplish the goal without making `numSides` either `public` or `protected` in the `BasicDie` class.

   You should confirm that this is true.
 If you're using Eclipse/IntelliJ, in `public static void main(String[] args)` method type in the following code.
 (Or alternatively, you can type out the following code in BlueJ's codepad, if you're using BlueJ.)